 Singapore 2014 - The Pinnacles@Duxton

-Only the skybridge at the 50th floor is accessible to the public, and there is a daily quota of 200 visitors only.
+Only the sky bridge on the 50th floor is accessible to the public, and there is a daily quota of 200 visitors only.
 The entrance charge is SGD5, which you have to pay using an EZ-Link or CEPAS Card.
 I didn't have one with me, but luckily there was a Seven-Eleven in the complex where you can buy the card.
 The entrance to the sky bridge is also near the Seven-Eleven - in Block 1G Level 1.
-Remember this as otherwise you will be wondering round and round looking for the entrance like me.
+Remember this as otherwise, you will be wandering round and round looking for the entrance like me.
 Just pay at the kiosk and take the lift up.

 When you are up there you will also see the reason why Singapore is such an economic powerhouse - the huge container port is just nearby.

 The apartments at The Pinnacles are now up for resale in 2014.
 When it was first launched it was the most expensive HDB project - with units going for over SGD 600,000.
 Now they are worth millions.